 Grade 4 (12mm)

-Buzz cut – hair that is cut short all over using electric clippers, usually very short like in the army
+Buzz cut – hair that is cut short all over using electric clippers, usually very short like in the army, usually a ‘grade 1’

-Undercut (the top hair section is left longer than the hair underneath, creating an overhang effect)
+Undercut – the top hair section is left much longer than the hair underneath, creating an overhang effect

-Tapered – hair that fades gradually from one length to another, often used around the sides and back
+Tapered – hair that fades gradually from one length to another, longer on top and tapered down the sides and back

 Hairdressing vocabulary and meanings: